Disposable Diaper Comparison

-How can I compare different disposable diaper brands?
+How do I even begin to compare the dozens of different disposable diaper brands?
 What diaper is best for my baby?
 What features are important?
 I was overwhelmed by the number of brands and options available.
 I’ve summarized what I’ve found by categorizing the different types of diapers into a chart

 Disposable Diaper Features